 these last days He spoke to us by [His] Son….
 (Hebrews 1:1 ALT)

-many ways His multi-faceted plan and His single, ultimate purpose.
+ways His multi-faceted plan and His single, ultimate purpose.
 He spoke bit by bit, which is a way to say He spoke in

 fragments, meaning He didn't lay it all out in one neat package for all to understand.
-His plan and
+His plan and purpose were